10 Fall Garden Ideas to Refresh your Outdoor Space

 The soil is still warm enough for roots to establish, the sun isn’t beating down on you, and plants experience less stress from heat.

-On top of that, many nurseries are eager to clear out their inventory before winter, meaning you can often snag deals on trees, shrubs, and perennials.
+On top of that, many nurseries are eager to clear out their inventory before winter, meaning you can often snag deals on trees, shrubs, and perennials for fall gardening projects.

 In this roundup, you’ll find 10 fall garden ideas, each linked to a full article with more tips and details, so you can make the most of these golden days before winter settles in.
 Let’s take a look!